jquast/ucs-detect/docs/intro.rst

     tox -e docker_screenshots

 The script ``run-series.py`` is an X11 automation for testing all linux terminals.
-When ``-e program [arguments]`` is not supported, ucs-detect is executed by injecting keystrokes where needed.
+When ``-e program [arguments]`` or similar is not supported, keystrokes are injected into the target application to launch ``ucs-detect`` by configuration.
-This program and its supporting ``terminals.yaml`` supports execution outside of docker, when visual inspection is necessary.

 Problem Analysis
 ----------------